-important dates and holidays in Nordic countries: find out more about Finnish culture days and Swedish food days
+important dates and holidays in Nordic countries: find out also more about Finnish culture days and Swedish food days

 January – January – Janúar – tammikuu